cemenyonu1/Newpokedex/README.md

 # Pokemon Pokedex

 ## Description
 This project is a web application that was built using HTML, CSS, and Javascript.
-I t utilizes an external API call, provided by PokeAPI, to load information regarding different Pokemons such as a picture of the pokemon and its height.
+It utilizes an external API call, provided by PokeAPI, to load information regarding different Pokemons such as a picture of the pokemon and its height.

 ## Dependencies
 JQuery: https://code.jquery.com/jquery-3.3.1.js